bohdanhulobov/homework_62/README.md

-# Node.js Express Server with EJS, Passport Authentication, Session Management and MongoDB Integration
+# Node.js Express Server with EJS, Passport Authentication, Session Management and Mongoose ODM

 ## Project Description

 This is a modern web server built with Node.js and Express.js that demonstrates complete functionality for working with:

-- **MongoDB** database integration (Atlas cloud or local/Docker)
+- **MongoDB** database integration (Atlas cloud or local/Docker) using **Mongoose ODM**
-- **Mongoose** ODM for MongoDB operations
+- **Mongoose** Object Document Mapping with schemas, validation, and middleware
 - EJS templating engine
 - Passport.js authentication with Local Strategy
 - Express session management for persistent authentication